Permits for tour operators in parks

 How to apply

-To apply for or renew a tour operator permit fill in the online application form.
+To apply for or renew a tour operator permit, fill in the online tour operator permit application.

 Renew your permit

-To renew a permit you must follow the same process as above but you must include a yearly patron statistics statement from the Australian Government Department of Business website.
+To renew a permit, you must follow the same process as above but you must include a yearly patron statistics statement from the Australian Government's Department of Business website.

 The statement must be about the previous year and must list each month, even if there were no tours that month.

 Submit the statement by 31 March with all of the following information: